Our Commitment to Indigenous Health

 - Written confirmation of membership in a band council which has its own membership code

-Applicants will be assessed on a balanced portfolio which includes academic achievements, DAT scores, Autobiographical Sketch & Personal Statement, and confirmation of Indigenous status.
+Consideration & AssessmentApplicants will be assessed on a balanced portfolio which includes academic achievements, DAT scores, Autobiographical Sketch & Personal Statement, and confirmation of Indigenous status.

-The interviews are 30-minutes duration, structured and standardized.
-Applicants who are invited to interview will be welcomed by an interview panel consisting of an Indigenous dentist, Indigenous community member and a senior dental student.
+Schulich Dentistry interviews are 30-minutes duration, structured and standardized.
+To ensure cultural safety, interviews are conducted by an interview panel consisting of an Indigenous dentist, an Indigenous community member, and a senior dental student.

-First Nations, Metis and Inuit applicants considering a future career in Dentistry are welcomed and encouraged to contact:
+First Nations, Métis and Inuit applicants considering a future career in Dentistry are welcomed and encouraged to contact: